Table of Contents

 Depression is the 2nd leading cause of disability among ages 15 – 44.
 By 2030, the World Health Organization predicts depression will be the leading cause of disability worldwide.[xii]

-Selective serotonin re-uptake inhibitors (SSRI) are the most popular antidepressant prescribed worldwide.
-SSRIs work by blocking the serotonin transporter and inhibiting the reuptake of serotonin.
+Selective serotonin reuptake inhibitors (SSRI) are the most popular antidepressants prescribed worldwide.
+SSRIs work by blocking the serotonin transporter and inhibiting the reuptake of the neurotransmitter in your brain called serotonin.
 Resulting in an increase of serotonin in synapses.

 But the problem is SSRIs are slow to act.
 And come with a host of side effects.
-Phenylethylamine (PEA) may be an alternative to SSRIs.
+The sustained antidepressant effect of Phenylethylamine (PEA) may be an alternative to SSRIs.

 A study done in 2008 showed that PEA alters serotonin transporters by interacting with TAAR receptors.
 Increasing serotonin levels by preventing their reuptake just like prescription SSRIs.